Hell Teacher: Jigoku Sensei Nube: Drama

 A ten-episode television drama adaptation was broadcast on Nippon TV from October 11 to December 13, 2014.
 The cast includes Ryuhei Maruyama as Nūbē, Mirei Kiritani as Ritsuko Takahashi, Mokomichi Hayami as Kyōsuke Tamamo, Mizuki Yamamoto as Izuna Hazuki, Hideki Takahashi as Mugenkai Jikū and Kang Ji-young as Yukime.

-Reception
+Reception and legacy

 By December 2014, the manga had 24 million copies in circulation.
-By August 2023, the manga (including its spin-offs) had over 28 million copies in circulation; and over 29 million copies in circulation by July 2024.
+By August 2023, the manga (including its spin-offs) had over 28 million copies in circulation; over 29 million copies in circulation by July 2024; and over 31 million copies in circulation by December 2025.

+Manga artist Hajime Isayama stated that the character Man-Eating Mona Lisa from the series was one of the inspirations for the Titans in his Attack on Titan manga series.